fbpx

 10. Will challenge students to do the impossible

 I started LeaderTreks because I believe that student leadership development was the key to seeing transformational change in students.
 I have only seen a few things in ministry that make transformational change in students but leadership was by far the most powerful.
-If you have already started a leadership team I applaud you and if you do not, I want to encourage to start one.
+If you have already started a leadership program I applaud you and if you do not, I want to encourage to start one.

 About the Author